dubblebrick/Roomod/README.md

 Requires .NET SDK 6 or newer.

-1. Download the project folder for the base module along with the folder for any extension module you want to build
+1. Download the project folder for the base module along with the folder for any extension module you want to build.
 2. Create a folder named `lib` in the extension module's project directory and copy `Assembly-CSharp.dll` from the corresponding game's files.
 3. Run `dotnet build` in the extension module's project directory.